|Full Title:||Inflectional Morphology and Verb Classes in Oto-Manguean|

 Everybody is welcome to attend the workshop, but in order to prepare for the catering (lunch, drinks and coffee will be provided) we kindly request that you let us know in advance of your intention to attend.

 The RES-062-23-3126 project has a small amount of funding allocated to assist with the travel expenses of a number of postgraduate students studying at a UK institution.
-If you are interested in being considered for this assistance, please send Timothy Feist (firstname.lastname@example.org) a brief outline by the end of January 2014 of how you think the topic of this workshop is relevant to your research.
-It would be desirable if you could also include a few lines of support from your supervisor.
+If you are interested in being considered for this assistance, please send Timothy Feist (email@example.com) a brief outline by the end of February 2014 of how you think the topic of this workshop is relevant to your research.

 |Calls and Conferences main page|